 - Defending a European government in separate BIT claims by Dutch and U.S. investors related to power plant projects that were proposed, but never completed, during a period of power sector regulatory reforms.

 - Representing a French water services company in one of the first, and longest-running, modern-era BIT arbitrations in claims against a Latin American government relating to a prematurely terminated public service concession.

-Marinn is ranked in Chambers USA for International Arbitration and has been recognized by Benchmark Litigation in Washington, D.C.
-(2014–2020) and as a “National Practice Area Star” (2015–2019).
+Marinn is ranked in Chambers USA for International Arbitration and has been recognized by Benchmark Litigation in Washington, D.C. as a “National Practice Area Star” (2015–2021).
 Additionally, The Best Lawyers in America has listed Marinn as a “Best Lawyer” in International Arbitration–Commercial and International Arbitration–Governmental every year since 2012.
-Marinn has been named a “Future Leader” for Arbitration in the 2017 and 2018 editions of Who’s Who Legal.
+Marinn is named as a “Global Leader” for Arbitration in the 2021 edition of Who’s Who Legal.

-Marinn is an Adjunct Professor at George Washington University Law School and the American University’s Washington College of Law teaching investment treaty arbitration, and has spoken at conferences and taught workshops and seminars on a wide range of topics, including investor-state arbitration case law and practice as well as arbitration advocacy skills.
-She is a member of the Executive Committee of the Foundation for International Arbitration Advocacy (FIAA) and a Vice President of the American Society of International Law (ASIL), and she serves on the Board of Directors of the CAIR Coalition, a Washington, D.C. legal services organization focused on immigrants’ rights.
+Marinn is an Adjunct Professor at the American University’s Washington College of Law teaching investment treaty arbitration, and has spoken at conferences and taught workshops and seminars on a wide range of topics, including investor-state arbitration case law and practice as well as arbitration advocacy skills.
+She is a member of the Executive Committee of the Foundation for International Arbitration Advocacy (FIAA) and a recent Vice President of the American Society of International Law (ASIL), and she serves on the Board of Directors of the CAIR Coalition, a Washington, D.C. legal services organization focused on immigrants’ rights.